mmccoy-01/mmccoy-01.github.io/pages/about.md

 <img class="img-rounded" src="/assets/img/uploads/profile.png" alt="Michael McCoy" width="200">

-# Hello and welcome to Katâlepsāra
+# Hello and welcome to Katâlepsāra!
-### A platform for cyclical comprehension.
+### My name is Michael, and I put out the content here.

-#### My name is Michael, and I put out the content here.
+<iframe id='kofiframe' src='https://ko-fi.com/katalepsara/?hidefeed=true&widget=true&embed=true&preview=true' style='border:none;width:100%;padding:4px;background:#f9f9f9;' height='712' title='katalepsara'></iframe>

 ---

-Our current milieu is **drowning** in information yet **starving** for knowledge.
+> Our current milieu is **drowning** in information yet **starving** for knowledge.
 Remember, knowledge has to be digested.
 Only then does it become wisdom.
 Indigestion of information has become a problem.
 We're gaining weight and not nutrition.

 Katâlepsāra is a portmanteau I made by combining:
 - **Katâlepsis**: a philosophical term referring to the idea of grasping or apprehending something with certainty or conviction, often used in discussions about knowledge and belief.